Configuring Weblate Webhooks for Auto-Translation

 1 Verify webhook delivery status in SCM dashboard HTTP 200 OK from Weblate /hooks/update/.
 Check SCM delivery logs for exact payload and response headers.

 3 Validate HMAC signature mismatch Ensure the shared secret matches exactly.
 Strip trailing newlines/whitespace from environment variables.
 Verify hash algorithm alignment (sha256 vs sha1).
-Test locally: `echo -n ‘{“test”:true}’
+Test locally: `echo -n ‘{“repository”:“https://github.com/org/repo.git”}’

-4 Check auto-translation component settings In Weblate UI, verify: (a) MT services are active and quota-available, (b) Source/Target language mapping matches BCP 47 tags, © Auto translate checkbox is enabled with Fuzzy match threshold ≥ 90%.
-Ensure component is not locked by concurrent merge operations.
+4 Check auto-translation component settings In Weblate UI, verify: (a) MT services are active and quota-available, (b) Source/Target language mapping matches BCP 47 tags, © Auto translate is enabled with Fuzzy match threshold ≥ 90%.
+Ensure the component is not locked by concurrent merge operations.

 Proactive Logging Strategy: Implement structured JSON logging at the webhook receiver level.
 Cross-reference request_id across SCM delivery logs, proxy middleware, and Weblate audit trails for precise failure attribution.
 When MT quota exhaustion occurs, configure fallback to glossary-only matching or queue retry with exponential backoff (2^n * 1000ms).